Sotaneum/storybook-addon-useragent/README.md

 2. Update to the latest patch version of the addon
 3. Report the issue with details about your environment at:
    [GitHub Issues](https://github.com/Sotaneum/storybook-addon-useragent/issues)

-We continuously monitor the Storybook ecosystem for changes that might affect this addon and provide regular updates to maintain compatibility.